-Avoiding score traps means to avoid - for each score constraint individually - a flatlined score function.
+Avoiding score traps means to avoid, for each score constraint individually, a flatlined score function.

 Always specify the degree of infeasibility.
-The business will often say: "if the solution is infeasible, it doesn't matter how infeasible it."
-While that's true for the business, it's not true for score calculation: it benefits from knowing how infeasible it is.

-In practice, soft constraints usually do this naturally and it's just a matter of doing it for the hard constraints too.
+The business will often say "if the solution is infeasible, it does not matter how infeasible it is."
+While that is true for the business, it is not true for score calculation as it benefits from knowing how infeasible it is.
+In practice, soft constraints usually do this naturally and it is just a matter of doing it for the hard constraints too.